Jason Regier

 Jason Regier (born 1975) is an American Paralympic wheelchair rugby player and eight-time gold medalist from Denver, Colorado.
 In 2005, he participated at the IWAS World Games where he won a gold medal and next year won three more at the North American Cup, Canada Cup and World championships.
 After the 2008 North American Cup where he won silver for the first time, he continued winning gold ever since at various championships until 2012 Summer Paralympics where he won his first bronze.
 Jason is a member of Sigma Alpha Epsilon as an undergraduate at Oregon State University.
-He also has a master's degree in business administration and marketing from University of Colorado.
+He also has a master's degree in business administration and marketing from University of Colorado Denver in 2004.